William Westbrooke Burton

 Sir William Westbrooke Burton (31 January 1794 – 6 August 1888) was a judge and President of the Legislative Council, New South Wales, Australia.
+He was presiding judge in the second trial of the Myall Creek massacre.
+The trial was the only case in Australian history in which white settlers were successfully prosecuted for massacring Aboriginals.

 Early life

 Burton was born in Daventry, Northamptonshire, England, the fifth son of Edmund Burton, solicitor, and his wife Eliza, a daughter of the Rev. John Mather.
 His uncle Charles Burton was a High Court judge who had a long and distinguished career in Ireland.
 Burton was educated at Daventry Grammar School and entered the Royal Navy as a midshipman in 1807 and served in the Conqueror under Thomas Fellowes, a very strict disciplinarian and later a rear-admiral.
 He saw service off Toulon in 1811, and at New Orleans in 1814.
 He later served in the Barham, Tonnant and Ortando, and visited Lisbon, Cadiz, the Canaries, the Mediterranean, the East and West Indies and China.

 Legal career

 Burton then studied law, entering the Inner Temple in November 1819, and was called to the bar in November 1824.
 He was recorder of Daventry in 1826–1827, and a puisne judge of the supreme court at the Cape of Good Hope 1828–1832, and then transferred to the Supreme Court at Sydney.
 In July 1834 he went to Norfolk Island to preside over the trial of some convict leaders who had mutinied.
 Thirteen were sentenced to death, but as no clergy were on the island, Burton reprieved them until their cases could go before the executive council and clergy could be sent to the island.
 He endeavoured also with some success to improve the miserable conditions of the convicts; Burton being a religious man, arranged that two of the prisoners should act as catechists to the others until clergy could be procured.
 Eventually, both Protestant and Roman Catholic chaplains were appointed.
 Burton gave an account of the position at Norfolk Island in his book The State of Religion and Education in New South Wales, (1840).
 Two years later he published The Insolvent Law of New South Wales, with Practical Directions and Forms.

-Following the brutal killing of 28 unarmed Aboriginal Australians in the Myall Creek massacre on 10 June 1838, Burton presided over the second trial in which a jury convicted seven colonists of the murder of two children and an adult (referred to as "Charley").
+Following the brutal killing of 28 unarmed Aboriginal Australians in the Myall Creek massacre on 10 June 1838, Burton presided over the second trial, in which a jury convicted seven colonists of the murder of a single Aboriginal child (referred to as "Charley").
+Prior to sentencing, Burton gave a speech to the men convicted.
+A reporter present summarized what Burton, who teared up during his speech, said.This is not a case where any provocation has been given, which might have been pleaded in excuse for the deed…